manolodd/jglobaldatetime/README.md

 # THIRD-PARTY COMPONENTS

-GlobalDateTime uses third-party components each one of them having its own OSS license.
-License compatibility has been taken into account to allow GlobalDateTime be released under its current OSS licence.
+JGlobalDateTime uses third-party components each one of them having its own OSS license.
+License compatibility has been taken into account to allow JGlobalDateTime be released under its current OSS licence.
 They are:

 - slf4j-api - MIT - https://www.slf4j.org/
 - slf4j-simple - MIT - https://www.slf4j.org/